 In today's idea book, we have compiled 15 brilliant ways to hide the air conditioner in both the interior of the house and also the outside part of the house.
 Don't worry, there are a variety of techniques suitable for different spaces of the house as well as for different budgets.
 We hope you will find a suitable solution to hide the air conditioner in your home after reading this article.

 This method involves installing wall shelving below the air conditioner so that it looks like a continuous vertical element, instead of a random box in the middle of an empty wall.
 For best results, the shelves should be the same colour and same width as the air conditioner unit.
-Take note that it always helps to try to match the dimensions of the air conditioner to what's below it.
+Take note that it always helps to try to match the dimensions of the air conditioner to what's below it, whether it's a TV cabinet or a sofa.

 If you have the budget to make architectural adjustments to your home, fake ceiling beams is the answer you've been looking for.
 Not only does it look great and add more dimensions to a room, a fake ceiling beam is also the perfect tool for hiding the air conditioner unit in the house.
 The fake ceiling beam can also be used to add some recessed lighting.